 Plug-in Hybrid Electric Vehicles (PHEV)

-PHEVs have an internal combustion engine as well as an electric motor which uses batteries stowed on-board.
-They can be charged by an outside power source, by the internal combustion engine or the regenerative braking system.
+PHEVs have an internal combustion engine as well as an electric motor which uses a battery pack module stowed on-board.
+PHEVs can be charged by an outside power source, by the internal combustion engine or the regenerative braking system.

-A battery onboard stores the electricity used to power the vehicle.
+An on-board battery pack module stores the electricity used to power the vehicle.
 The battery charge can be extended through the advantage of a regenerative breaking system.
 The battery pack is re-charged by plugging the vehicle into an electric power source.
 There are no tailpipe emissions from these vehicles.

 - Most PEV's can travel about a hundred miles before needing to be recharged, which might be inconvenient for those who drive longer distances in a single trip.
 PHEV's on the other hand, typically have range capabilities comparable to gasoline or diesel vehicles.

-- The large battery packs occupy a lot of vehicle space and are expensive to replace, although many automakers provide an 8-year or 100,000 mile warranty or lease electric vehicles.
+- The large battery packs occupy a lot of vehicle space and can be expensive to replace, if necessary, although most automakers provide at least an 8-year or 100,000 mile warranty on battery drivetrain components in California.
 Researchers are continuing to develop improved battery technologies, with the goals of increasing driving ranges and decreasing the weight and cost of batteries.

-- Power plants that produce the electricity to run EVs emit greenhouse gasses.
+- Power plants that produce the electricity to run PEVs emit greenhouse gasses.
 California's 2008 electricity grid had 35 percent lower carbon emissions than the national grid and will continue to experience reduced emissions as utilities convert to the use of renewable sources for electricity generation (wind, solar, hydro).
 In 2011, the three major utilities in California served over 20% of their customers' electric energy demand from renewable sources.

 How is the Energy Commission helping?

-More than $18.6 million has been awarded in a variety of infrastructure projects.
+More than $25.3 million has been awarded in a variety of infrastructure projects.
 In 2010, there were 1,300 charging stations at 401 different sites in California with most in the Los Angeles and San Francisco Bay Areas. .
 To date, the Energy Commission has begun establishing the foundation for a zero emission transportation future through the funding of approximately 6,200 Electric Vehicle charge points, the largest network of electric charging stations in the country.
-The Energy Commission is also providing funding to assist California's diverse regions to develop regional PEV strategic plans for the deployment of PEV electric vehicle supply equipment (EVSE).
-More details about this and other transportation funding opportunities can be found at the transportation funding page.
+The Energy Commission is also providing funding to assist California's diverse regions to develop regional strategic plans for the rollout of PEVs and deployment of electric vehicle supply equipment (EVSE).
+More details about this and other transportation funding opportunities can be found on the transportation funding page.

-The growth of the electric vehicle market requires the Energy Commission to work closely with the California Plug-in Electric Vehicle Collaborative Council, the Air Resources Board and the California Public Utilities Commission, and the California Independent System Operator (CAISO) to establish funding priorities for charging infrastructure, strategic planning for smart charging services, investments to improve grid capability and reliability, and related activities.
+The growth of the electric vehicle market requires the Energy Commission to work closely with the California Plug-in Electric Vehicle Collaborative Council, the Air Resources Board,the California Public Utilities Commission, and the California Independent System Operator (CAISO) to establish funding priorities for charging infrastructure, strategic planning for smart charging services, investments to improve grid capability and reliability, and related activities.